frederic-perez/AmE-dictionary/data/idioms.md

 __get ahead of (oneself)__ :four: To plan or become overly excited for a possible future event.
 __get along with__ To have a good relationship with someone.
 __get around it__ _There is just no getting around it._
+__get around to doing something__ To find time to do something; to do something after a long delay.
 __get around to__ :dart: (get round to) Find the time or occasion for, as in _Dean never gets around to cleaning up the garage._ _Dreams and goals I might get around to at some time._
 __get around__
 __get back on one’s word__ To break one’s promise.